intel/nauta/docs/user-guide/actions/user.md

 ### Synopsis

 The `create` subcommand creates and initializes a new Nauta user.
-This command _must be_ executed when `kubectl` used by `nctl` command entered by a k8s administrator.
+This command _must be_ executed when `kubectl` used by the `nctl` command entered by a k8s administrator.
 If this command is executed by someone other than a k8s administrator, it fails.
-By default this command saves a configuration of a newly created user to a file.
-The format of this file is compliant with a format of `kubectl`  configuration files.
+By default, this command saves a configuration of a newly created user to a file.
+The format of this file is compliant with the `kubectl`  format configuration files.
 To create a User Account, refer to [Creating a User Account](../actions/create_user.md).

 ### Syntax